Iulia-Calota/Iulia-Calota/README.md

 <h3 align="center">Quality Assurance from Europe (Romania/Bucharest)</h3>

 🌟 About Me
-QA Tester with 5 years of IT experience (3  in QA and 2 years in tech support), dedicated to ensuring the highest standards of quality.
-My journey from a pharmacy assistant to a seasoned QA professional has equipped me with a unique perspective on precision, user experience, and business needs.
+QA Tester with 5 years of IT experience ( 3ᐩ years in QA and 2 years in tech support), dedicated to ensuring the highest standards of quality.
+My journey from a pharmacy assistant ( 11 years) to a seasoned QA professional has equipped me with a unique perspective on precision, user experience, and business needs.

 🔍 Professional Experience

 Freelance QA Tester
 August 2023 - Present

-- As a Freelance QA Tester, the focus is on ensuring the quality and functionality of staging websites across multiple browsers (Chrome, Edge, Firefox), ensuring optimal performance and user experience by validating responsiveness before launch.
+- Currently collaborating with a small leather business to develop their first website.
+We engage in daily/weekly meetings with the team to identify user stories, translating them into detailed test cases and scenarios.
-- Responsibilities include developing and executing test plans, identifying and resolving defects, and providing detailed reports to maintain high software quality standards.
+- In this CI/CD environment, we help identify bugs early, ensuring smooth deployments while saving time and money for the client.

 QA Tester at Roblox
 June 2021 - July 2023